 At the start of 2020, we decided not to pursue further singing performances.
 We had a small handful of gigs booked for the year, but the coronavirus pandemic forced the issue and they were all cancelled anyway.

-We do intend to return to playing ceilidhs when that becomes possible (not yet: I'm writing this during the autumn 2020 lockdown.)
-Meanwhile we are putting some performances on YouTube, continuing with Bacca Pipes as an online Zoom event, joining in with the Ripponden Old Bridge tunes session (also a Zoom meeting), digitising a collection of tapes and vinyl LPs, and discovering the abundant and beautiful walking country around us.
-And Mary's developing her already considerable artistic talent by getting back into watercolour painting.
+During the Covid-19 lockdown era we continued putting some performances on YouTube.
+Bacca Pipes as an online Zoom event, as was the Ripponden Old Bridge tunes session.
+We also started digitising a collection of tapes and vinyl LPs, and discovering the abundant and beautiful walking country around us.
+And Mary's been developing her already considerable artistic talent by getting back into watercolour painting.

 Anahata has been contributing tune arrangements for the local folk magazine TykesStirrings, many of which we have also recorded as YouTube videos.
-We do get occasional requests for "the dots" for our tune arrangements, so in the interests of making our work more widely available, we are putting it on this new version of our web site.
+We do get occasional requests for "the dots" for our tune arrangements, so in the interests of making our work more widely available, we put it on this new version of our web site.
 There probably won't be a printed tune book, but you'll be able to download it all here.
-It'll take a while to build up...

 We still have CDs and books available to buy - see the CD Shop on Anahata's web site.